Themefic-Team/instantio/readme.txt

 17. Mini Cart - The Mini Cart Drawer feature allows you to add a cart drawer for WooCommerce and place it anywhere on your website.

 == Changelog ==

+= 3.3.22 – July 09, 2025 =

+- Updated Title: Plugin title has been updated.
+- Compatibility: Now compatible with WooCommerce v9.9.

 = 3.3.21 – June 18, 2025 =